URC-kaist/ros2_ws/ros2_ws/src/mr2_sik_bridge/README.md

 Suggested rate: 2–5 Hz
 Expected behavior in higher-level code:
-- If heartbeats stop for the deadman timeout window, publish zero drive and arm twist commands continuously until heartbeats resume.
+- Dashboard sends heartbeats to the bridge; if they stop for the deadman timeout window, publish zero drive and arm twist commands continuously until they resume.
+- The ROS bridge also emits heartbeats back over the SiK link to indicate the bridge is alive (used by the gateway/UI link status).

 ### TELEM_BATTERY (msg_id 0x10)
 Payload size: 16 bytes